sephiroth7712/SISR-GAN-Variants/README.md

 - Image cropping to 128x128 patches for augmentation
 - Evaluation metrics: PSNR and SSIM
 - Testing datasets: Set5 and Set14

+## Results
+A qualitative comparison of the results can be found [here](https://imgsli.com/MjU3NzUw/1/9).

 ## Usage
 To train and evaluate the models, follow these steps: